Kindergarten Science Projects (55 results)

 Have you ever ridden on a hovercraft?
 It is like gliding on a cushion of air!
 In this science project, you will make your own mini hovercraft using a CD or DVD and a balloon and investigate how the amount of air in the balloon affects how long the hovercraft hovers.

 Skyscrapers are impressive structures.
 What does it take to design a building so tall?
 Engineers use strong materials and innovative design to push the limits of gravity.
 They use special tables to simulate earthquakes and test models of their buildings.
 In this project, you will build your own earthquake table and see how tall you can make a tower out of LEGO® bricks.
-You can even measure how hard your earthquake table shakes using a smartphone and Google's Science Journal app.
+You can even measure how hard your earthquake table shakes using the accelerometer of your smartphone and a sensor app.

 Have you ever seen a river from far above?
 It is fascinating how they carve their way through the landscape.
 But what makes the water in a river flow?
 Where does a river start and end?
 And why is it that rivers usually have lots of turns or bends and almost never flow straight?
 In this science project, you will make river models using aluminum foil and water to explore how water flow inside a river changes based on its shape.